-Automatic transmissions contain clutch plates throughout the transmission as well as in the torque converter which may become worn or burnt from inadequate transmission fluid.
-To fix this, you will have to get the clutch plates replaced immediately and also change the fluid.
+Automatic transmissions have clutches, too, and they’re often the culprit when your transmission starts to slip.
+Automatic transmissions contain clutch plates throughout the transmission as well as in the torque converter which may become worn or burnt from the inadequate transmission fluid.
+To fix this, you will have to get the clutch plates replaced immediately and also service the fluid.

-For other problems such as ones that concern the torque converter or the solenoid, the required transmission repair can be quite complex and will necessitate special equipment.
-To learn more about slipping transmission and the required repairs, please do not hesitate to contact us today.
+For other problems such as ones that concern the torque converter or the solenoid, the required transmission repair can be quite complex and will necessitate special equipment, all of which you’ll find at your local Mister Transmission.